 Step 2: Baffled By Board Type?

-These top of the line, performance boards are much longer than the previous two types of boards, offering an unparalleled glide performance.
+SUPs designed for touring and racing are generally longer and much skinnier than the previous two types of boards, offering an unparalleled glide performance.
 Touring boards are slightly wider, giving you more stability and are designed for endurance paddles, usually accounting for the fact that you will have some gear with you.
 Racing boards are slightly longer and narrower than touring board, sacrificing some stability for increased speed.
 While racing and touring boards are fast and track well, both types sacrifice stability and maneuverability when compared to an all-around board.
 These boards also tend to be on the pricey side and aren't the best bet for beginner paddlers.

 These boards are the jack-of-all-trades of the SUP world, usually wider, thicker, and larger than surfing models but shorter than racing or touring boards.
 A fantastic choice for beginning and intermediate paddlers, these boards do an alright job at pretty much everything.
 They have decent glide performance, track reasonably well, and have enough rocker to deal with choppier conditions.